robinpowered/robin-js-sdk-public/README.md

 The Robin API is a REST based API.
 Calls to the API return a `promise`.

-API Routes with links to both source and tests:
+Core API Routes with links to both source and tests:

 | Route  | Source   | Test Cases  |
 | ------ | -------- | ----------- |